 Black Bean Taco Recipe

 Optional Avocado Mash

 - Preheat oven to 350 degrees.

 - Arrange Taco Shells upright in baking dish (use crumbled up foil if needed to help shells stay upright.) and bake for 3 minutes.

 - Remove taco shells form oven and sprinkle thin layer of shredded cheese over bottom of shells.
 Return to oven for 5 minutes or until cheese is melted.

-- Mix together beans and taco seasoning and then scoop about 1/4 cup beans onto each taco.
-Sprinkle with additional cheese and return to the oven for 5 minutes, or beans are warmed through and cheese is melted.
+- Scoop about 1/4 cup beans onto each taco.
+Sprinkle with additional cheese and return to the oven for 5 minutes, or until cheese is melted.

 - Serve with desired toppings and avocado cream.